mayankgarg0987/mayankgarg0987/README.md

 <br>
 <h1 align="center">Hello! 👋 Myself Mayank Garg </h1>

 <p aligh="left">I am a guy who has all kinds of interests in Technology (Mostly, InfoSec stuff).
-So my interests include anything and everything ranging from competitive hacking challenges😎(aka CTFs) to Bug Bounties and Windows Red Teaming.
+So my interests include anything and everything ranging from competitive hacking challenge (commonly known as CTFs) to Bug Bounties and Windows Red Teaming.
 I am a student pursuing my bachelor's degree from <a href='https://www.cuchd.in/'>Chandigarh University</a> with Information Security as my majors.
 I have been a Web App Security Intern and Software Testing Associate Intern at a couple of organizations, where I used to test client's web applications for security issues and make reports to help them remediating the found security issues.</p>

 <br>